 Otoacoustic Emissions (OAEs) are the barely audible sounds given off by the hairs lining the cochlea.
 A small earphone is placed into the ear and a sound is played to elicit the release of OAEs.
 If no OAES are detected, this could mean there is a blockage in the ear canal, fluid in the middle ear or damage to the hair cells within the cochlea.

 For slightly older children, depending on their age, they are either taught to turn their head toward an animated toy or video (visual response) or drop a block in a bucket (conditioned play) when they hear a sound.
 These versions of pure-tone testing will discern single-sided hearing loss unless headphones are worn.

 Testing Speech in Toddlers

 Two types of speech testing are common.
-First, is speech detection which is finding the softest word a child can hear.
-Second is speech recognition which the child repeats back to the word to tester or the child points to the word on a page.
+First is speech detection which is finding the softest word a child can hear.
+Second is speech recognition which the child repeats back to the word to the tester or the child points to the word on a page.
 This test may be performed in different environments with different levels of background noise.

 Pediatric Ear Infections

-Infections of the middle ear are the most common cause of hearing loss of children.
+Infections of the middle ear are the most common cause of hearing loss in children.
 An infection is caused by a buildup of fluid within the middle ear.
 Eustachian tubes are small tubes that connect the middle ear with the back of the throat.
 In children, these tubes are much smaller and sit horizontally, which means they are more likely to get blocked.
 These tubes are responsible for regulating pressure and fluid within the middle ear.

 Ear Tubes May Provide Long-term Relief